bpierce444/FaderBridge/Tasks/TASK-015-integrate-visual-feedback.md

 3. Sync is active and parameters are being translated

 ## Acceptance Criteria
-- [ ] MixerStrip components displayed in the center panel for mapped channels
+- [x] MixerStrip components displayed in the center panel for mapped channels
-- [ ] Faders move in real-time when MIDI messages are received
+- [x] Faders move in real-time when MIDI messages are received
-- [ ] Mute buttons toggle when MIDI note messages are received
+- [x] Mute buttons toggle when MIDI note messages are received
-- [ ] Pan knobs rotate when MIDI CC messages are received
+- [x] Pan knobs rotate when MIDI CC messages are received
-- [ ] Visual feedback updates when UCNet parameters change
+- [x] Visual feedback updates when UCNet parameters change
-- [ ] Activity lights in StatusBar pulse when MIDI/UCNet activity occurs
+- [x] Activity lights in StatusBar pulse when MIDI/UCNet activity occurs
-- [ ] Performance: 60fps animation even with 8+ channels displayed
+- [ ] Performance: 60fps animation even with 8+ channels displayed (requires hardware testing)
-- [ ] Accessible: Keyboard navigation works for all controls
+- [x] Accessible: Keyboard navigation works for all controls

 ## Dependencies
 - **Depends On:** TASK-009 (Active Sync Integration - for events)